Tap and die: Tap

-A quite different kind of tap is a forming tap.
-A forming tap, aka a fluteless tap or roll tap, forcefully displaces the metal into a thread shape upon being turned into the hole, instead of cutting metal from the sides of the hole as cutting taps do.
 A forming tap has lobes periodically spaced around the tap which actually do the thread forming as the tap is advanced into a properly sized hole, and the threads behind the lobes are slightly recessed to reduce contact friction.
-Since there is no need to provide space for chips, these recesses are much more subtle than a cutting tap's flutes and the tap appears very nearly just like a plain thread.
+Since there is no need to provide space for evacuating chips, these recesses are much more subtle than a cutting tap's flutes and the tap appears very nearly just like a plain thread.
 Since the tap does not produce chips, there is no need to periodically back out the tap to clear away chips, which can jam and break a cutting tap if allowed to accumulate.
-This problem is particularly acute in blind holes, so thread forming is particularly suited to such applications.
+The problem of accumulated chips is particularly acute in blind holes, so thread forming is particularly suited to such applications.
 Forming taps only work in malleable materials such as mild steel or aluminum.
 Formed threads are typically stronger than cut threads.
 Note that the tap drill size is larger than that used for a cutting tap as shown in most tap drill tables, and an accurate hole size is required; a slightly undersized hole can break the tap.
 Proper lubrication is essential because of the frictional forces involved, therefore a lubricating oil is used instead of cutting oil.